1602085/Roadlines-detector/README.md

-road line detection code
-for autonomous purpose so car see road lines
+road line detection code for autonomous purpose so car see road lines.
 Use canny edge detector for detect the edges.